User Guide

 A:

-Windows: Press Windows key + R
+Windows: Press Windows key + R and type cmd in the prompt.

-Mac OS: Press Command + Space
+Mac OS: Press Command + Space and type Terminal in the prompt.

-Linux: Press Ctrl + Alt + T
+Linux: Press Ctrl + Alt + T.

 Q: How do I transfer my data to another computer?